 You’ve got a great thing going with your SDR team.
 There’s even a stand out few, the rockstars of the bunch, that just keep surpassing quota and motivating their colleagues.
+Knowing when it’s time to take on an AE role can be a bit confusing since it’s not like a video game where the game tells when you’ve leveled up.
+This is how our expert Gibran Quezada, AE at Apollo, compares it.

 But, how do you know if it’s the right decision to promote your rockstar SDR to an AE role?

-We chatted with six SDR Managers and sales experts in the B2B space to get their answers.
+We chatted with seven SDR Managers and sales experts in the B2B space to get their answers.
 Let’s dive in and see what they said about helping their best sales development reps move on up.

 You know that SDR.